-At what age does a rooster begin crowing?
+Q: At what age does a rooster begin crowing?

-If you have a crowing bird that is younger than three months old, don't be in a hurry to find a home for "him," however.
-Hens can crow, too, so you will want to wait until your bird is three months old to be sure.
-We hear from people every year who have given away their "roosters," only to later find out that "he" turned out to be a great layer!(Read about how to tell if your juvenile bird is a rooster in our related questions below.)
+That said, if you have a crowing bird that is younger than three months old, don't be in a hurry to find a home for "him," however.
+Hens can crow, too, so you will want to wait until your bird is about three months old to be sure.
+At that time, you should be able to see the difference in feather shape between hen and rooster (see how to tell if your juvenile bird is a rooster by feather shape, in the related questions below for more information on this.)
+We hear from people every year who have given away their "roosters," only to later find out that "he" turned out to be a great layer!

 Also, if you DO have a rooster, and crowing is going to be an issue for you or your neighbors, all is not lost!
 The No-Crow Rooster Collar is a safe and effective way to reduce both the frequency and the volume of your rooster's crows!
 You may just be able to keep your rooster, after all.